LiePingWei/find-my-ncs/samples/simple/README.rst

    Indicates that the motion is detected in the current motion detection period.

 LED 3:
-   Indicates that the device is paired using Find My.
+   LED is blinking to indicate the pairing mode.

+   LED is lit to indicate the paired state.

+   LED is off to indicate the unpaired state without active pairing mode.

 LED 4:
    Indicates that the Find My functionality is enabled.